sujitha013/Linux-system-programming/IPC Mechanisim Theory.md

 ## 20. What is difference between Named Pipe and Message Queue?
  - ## Differences between Named Pipe and Message Queue:
   - ## Named Pipe (FIFO):
      - Bidirectional (data can flow both ways)
      - Used for communication between unrelated processes
      - Data is read in stream mode, without message boundaries
   - ## Message Queue:
-    -Not bidirectional (messages have a specific sender and receiver)
+   - Not bidirectional (messages have a specific sender and receiver)
    - Allows asynchronous communication between processes
    - Maintains message boundaries and priority, providing more control over data flow